autokad/omrails/README.md

 				creates controler for pin, model, views, migration need to run rake db:migrate
 				this is how most resources work, create, show (read), update, destroy pin (CRUD)

+			-- associating users with pins
+			cmd:	rails console

+			-- need to set up relationshp between pins and users -- update the models for pins and users
+					-- user has_many :pins
+					-- pin belongs_to :user
+					-- rails associations (read about##)